ashikka/golf-it/README.md

 ### Prerequisites

-This is an example of how to lis:mechanical_arm:t things you need to use the software and how to install them.
+This is an example of how to list things you need to use the software and how to install them.
 * yarn
 ```sh
 npm install -g yarn